JohannesSeikowsky/book_downloader/readme.md

 - open main.py in a text editor

-- scroll to bottom and adjust example function to download the book you want.
+- scroll to bottom and adjust example function to download the book you want

 - run program using Python2 | python main.py

-#### The book will be downloaded directly into the /book_downloader directory you're in.
+#### Book will be downloaded directly into the /book_downloader directory you're in.